aioz-ai/air-blogs-cms/blog/2021-06-20-decentralized_learning_chall.md

 ---
 last_modified_on: "2021-06-20"
-id: FL-trends
+id: fl-trends
-title:Federated Learning, Challenges and Hot Trends for research.
+title: Federated Learning, Challenges and Hot Trends for research
-description:  Discussion about Challenges and Hot Trends in Federated Learning for research.
+description: Discussion about Challenges and Hot Trends in Federated Learning for research
 author_github: https://github.com/Gazeal
 tags: ["type: post", "AI", "Federated Learning"]
 ---
 ## Federated learning and its remaining challenge

 Federated learning is the process of training statistical models via a network of distant devices or siloed data centers, such as mobile phones or hospitals, while keeping data locally.
 In terms of federated learning, there are five major obstacles that have a direct impact on the paper publishing trend.